Travisliang001/profile/content/about/_index.md

 title: "About"
 description: |
   A website template for Hugo developed by RStudio & Formspree and available for free.
-show_header: true
+show_header: false
-sidebar_left: false
+sidebar_left: true
 # Keep this!
 Do not edit.
 cascade:
-  headless: true
+  headless: false
 ---

 ** index doesn't contain a body, just front matter above.